How long does a home insurance claim increase your premium for?

 Young family cuddles with their dog on the couch in their new home

-How much can my home insurance company increase my premium by?
+How much can your home insurance premium increase?

 The amount by which your home insurance premium may increase after a claim has to do with the type of property you own and the policy you hold.
 This is because the cost of servicing a claim can vary from one home to another.